javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/article.md

 ![prototype](object-prototype-empty.png)

 That `[[Prototype]]` has a "magical" meaning.
 When we want to read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
-In programming, such thing is called a "prototypal inheritance".
-Many cool language features and approaches are based on it.
+In programming, such thing is called "prototypal inheritance".
+Many cool language features and programming techniques are based on it.

 The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.